Shilldon/artifact-auction/README.md

 ##### Registration
 The link to this page is only available if a user is not logged in.
 This page renders a form that is, in essence, identical to the edit profile form except it is not pre-populated with the user's data.
 A profile picture is not displayed on this view.
-On clicking the "register" button at the bottom of the page the form is submitted to the backend and a new User model is created.
+On clicking the *register* button at the bottom of the page the form is submitted to the backend and a new User model is created.

 ##### Log In
 The link to this page is only available if a user is not logged in.
 This page renders the ***Django*** framework user login form that is styled in keeping with the site.
-A 'forgot password' link is provided to enable users who have forgotten their password to change it.
+A *forgot password* link is provided to enable users who have forgotten their password to change it.

 ##### Password Reset
 This page renders the ***Django*** framework password reset form that is styled in keeping with the site.
 The user is prompted to enter their email address in order to reset their password.